Keshy31/sentinel/docs/PROJ.md

 ## 5. Development Phases

-We will build this in 4 distinct phases.
-Each phase results in a testable milestone.
+We will build this in distinct phases.

 ### Phase 1: The "Pulse" (Connectivity Proof)
   * **Goal:** Establish API connections and print raw text data to the console.